 Additionally, we require all volunteers to adhere to the APA!
-Volunteer Policies which you can find on your volunteer profile once you had filled out your application.
+Volunteer Expectations which you can find on your volunteer profile once you have filled out your application.

 Any questions or concerns about the policies may be directed to [email protected].